opensearch-project/dashboards-visualizations/README.md

   Runs the plugin cypress tests.

-## Contributing to Open Distro for Elasticsearch OpenSearch Dashboards Visualizations
+## Contributing to OpenSearch Dashboards Visualizations

 We welcome you to get involved in development, documentation, testing the visualizations plugin.
 See our [CONTRIBUTING.md](./CONTRIBUTING.md) and join in.

 ## Bugs, Enhancements or Questions

-Please file an issue to report any bugs you may find, enhancements you may need or questions you may have [here](https://github.com/opendistro-for-elasticsearch/kibana-visualizations/issues).
+Please file an issue to report any bugs you may find, enhancements you may need or questions you may have [here](https://github.com/opensearch-project/opensearch-dashboards-visualizations/issues).

 ## License